tlgoodnight/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 <h4>ConsoleApp7</h4>
 	This basic console app was a challenge to work with strings.
 Concatenate/Convert/StringBuilder

 <h4>Daily Report Assignment</h4>
 	In this assignment the task was to create a Console app that asked basic questions and casted them to other data types if needed.

+<h4>Iteration Challenge</h4>
+	A short simple iteration challenge using the Console app to loop through lists and arrays.

 <h4>Shipping Quote Program</h4>
 	This is another assignment that is a console app.
 The challenge was to use if and else statements and calculations to provide a quote.